 Entropy is a book without a genre; experience it as you would a painting.

 Ketchup & Hot Sauce

-D and I met as random roommates our freshman year of college; the first word he said to me was ‘Hi’ but the first actual conversation we had (once the parents were gone) centered around his need for bi-weekly segments of alone time in our room to chemically burn the hair from the delicate portions of his short, furry, descended from Italy frame.
+D and I met as random roommates our freshman year of college; the first word he said to me was ‘Hi’ but the first actual conversation we had (once the parents were gone) was centered around his need for bi-weekly segments of alone time in our room to chemically burn the hair from the delicate portions of his short, furry, descended from Italy frame.
 I didn’t complain because I know how much I fart in my sleep, and begrudging acceptance of never mentioned but always annoying idiosyncrasies is the way all friendships start out.

 Tolerance, as it is apt to do, morphed into genuine appreciation, an evolution that emboldened both of us to be ourselves more than ever before.
-The tranquil ground our friendship was built on never shifted, one year together to two, three; what started as an acquanticeship became an intrinsic feature of my college experience.
+The tranquil ground our friendship was built on never shifted, one year together to two, three; what started as an acquanticeship morphed into an intrinsic feature of my college experience.

-Though we did everything together we remained separate entities, ate different meals across from each other at the same table, so to say; it isn’t important but still worth noting that D’s stomach was so weak that it’d lose battles to the mere thought of spice whereas everything I ate had to be covered in hot sauce.
+Though we did everything together we remained separate entities, ate different meals across from each other at the same table, so to say; it isn’t important, but still worth noting that D’s stomach was so weak it’d lose battles to the mere thought of spice, whereas everything I ate had to be covered in hot sauce.
 We were opposites with a beneficial coexistence; he helped me understand why we use stereotypes.
-If I started out thinking of him as anything more than a cutout I wouldn’t have had anything to learn; generalizations are humanity’s shorthand, quick symbolic messages that succeed in communicating until intricacies are introduced.
+If I started out thinking of him as anything more than a cutout I wouldn’t have had anything to learn.
+Generalizations are humanity’s shorthand, quick notions that succeed in communicating until intricacies are introduced.

-My initial impression of D was so one-dimensional that it hardly displays a person when put into two; the first thing he taught me was to never leave Nair on for more than 5 minutes, the second was that I am capable of being wrong.
+The initial impression I had of D was so one-dimensional that it hardly displays a person when put into two; the first thing he taught me was to never leave Nair on for more than 5 minutes, the second was that I am capable of being wrong.